A Formalization of SQL with Nulls: Introduction

-\paragraph{The formalised fragment of SQL} Aside from nulls, there are several differences between the fragments of SQL used by the three formalisations.
-To list a few: \begin{itemize} \item \HoTTSQL does not employ names at any level, therefore attributes must be referenced in a de~Bruijn-like style, by position in a tuple rather than by name; \SQLCoq uses names for attributes, but not for tables, and relies on the implicit assumption that attributes be renamed so that no aliasing can happen in a cross product; in our formalization, names are used to reference attributes, and de~Bruijn indices to reference tables; our semantics is nameless. \item Since \HoTTSQL does not have names, it does not allow attributes to be projected just by referencing them in a select clause (as we do), but it provides additional language expressions to express projections as a (forgetful) reshuffling of an input sequence of attributes. \item \SQLCoq, on the other hand, by assuming that no attribute clash can occur, does not address the attribute shadowing problem mentioned by \cite{guagliardo17}. \item Both \HoTTSQL and \SQLCoq do consider \emph{grouping} and \emph{aggregation} features, which are not covered by \cite{guagliardo17}, nor by our formalization. \end{itemize}
+\paragraph{The formalized fragment of SQL.} Aside from nulls, there are several differences between the fragments of SQL used by the three formalizations.
+To list a few: \begin{itemize} \item \HoTTSQL does not employ names at any level, therefore attributes must be referenced in a de~Bruijn-like style, by position in a tuple rather than by name; \SQLCoq uses names for attributes, but not for tables, and relies on the implicit assumption that attributes be renamed so that no aliasing can happen in a cross product; in our formalization, names are used to reference attributes, and de~Bruijn indices to reference tables; our semantics is nameless. \item Since \HoTTSQL does not have names, it does not allow attributes to be projected just by referencing them in a select clause (as we do), but it provides additional language expressions to express projections as a (forgetful) reshuffling of an input sequence of attributes. \item \SQLCoq, on the other hand, by assuming that no attribute clash can occur, does not address the attribute shadowing problem mentioned by \cite{guagliardo17}. \item Both \HoTTSQL and \SQLCoq do consider \emph{grouping} and \emph{aggregation} features, which are not covered by \cite{guagliardo17}, nor by our formalization; \item Unlike both \HoTTSQL and \SQLCoq, we formalize SQL queries with |LATERAL| input, introduced in the SQL:1999 standard and supported by recent versions of DBMSs such as Oracle, PostgreSQL, and MySQL.
+When a subquery appearing in the |FROM| clause is preceded by |LATERAL|, that subquery is allowed to reference attributes introduced by the preceding |FROM| items: this means that while normally the |FROM| items of a |SELECT| query are evaluated independently, a |LATERAL| subquery needs to be evaluated once for every tuple in the preceding |FROM| items, making its semantics substantially more complicated. \end{itemize}

-\paragraph{Boolean semantics vs. three-valued semantics} As we mentioned above, in
+\paragraph{Boolean semantics vs. three-valued semantics.} As we mentioned above, in